Zeyad-Maged/Zeyad-Maged/README.md

 # 👋 Hi, I am Zeyad Maged

 ## 💡 About Me
-I am a **Software Engineer** and **Curriculum Developer** with expertise in **web and desktop development, .NET technologies, and software architecture**.
-I specialize in building **scalable web applications, desktop solutions, and full-stack systems** using **ASP.NET, .NET, Web APIs, XAML, HTML, CSS, and JavaScript**.
+I am a **Full Stack Developer** and **Curriculum Developer** with expertise in **web and desktop development, .NET technologies, and Software Development**.
+I specialize in building **scalable web applications, desktop solutions, and full-stack systems** using **ASP.NET, .NET, Web APIs, XAML, HTML5, CSS3, and JavaScript**.

-I am looking for an opportunity to work with a **tech company** where I can apply my skills in **software development and engineering** to create impactful solutions.
+I am looking for an opportunity to work with a **tech company** where I can apply my skills in **software development** to create impactful solutions.

 Passionate about **teaching, mentoring, and developing impactful software**, I have experience in **full-stack development, API integration, curriculum design, and technical education**.
 My goal is to create efficient and user-friendly applications that bridge the gap between technology and real-world solutions.